stjude/seaseq/README.md

 ### Reads Coverage Profiling

 Read density profiling of major genomic regions such as promoters and gene body using [BamToGFF].
+BamToGFF computes the average density of reads across provided genomic regions and provides a weighted matrix across all regions in specified bins.
-We generate coverage graphs and heatmap plots with additional custom R scripts for further customization.
+These matrices are used to generate coverage graphs and heatmap plots with the provision of the R script used in generating such plots for further customization.

 ### Peaks Annotation